 When Not to Trade Indices

-There are times when you should not trade Indices because at these times the trading market becomes illiquid & unpredictable.
+There are times when you should not trade Indices because at these times the market becomes illiquid & unpredictable.
 Illiquid means that there are fewer traders compared and analyzed to other regular times.
 The times when not to trade the markets are:

 News Time

 There are 3 categories of news; yellow, orange and red, each category having a different impact.
-High impact fundamental news can really move the trading prices, sometimes causing a spike in both directions, before heading towards one direction.
+High impact economic fundamental news can really move the trading prices, sometimes causing a spike in both directions, before moving towards one direction.
 These are high risk times where a lot of people get stopped out.

 However, it is not just the announcements themselves that can affect the trading market.
 The sentiments and predictions of what the numbers and figures will be can cause the trading prices to move in anticipation.
-It is therefore not a good idea to trade during news hours.
+It is thence not a good idea to trade during news hours.

 Weekends